hanami/view/docsite/source/configuration.html.md

 ## Changing configuration at render-time

-Some configuration-related options can also be passed at render-time, to `Dry::View#call`.
+Some configuration-related options can also be passed at render-time, to `Hanami::View#call`.

 - **format**: Specify another format for rendering the view.
 This overrides the `default_format` setting.
 - **context**: Provide an alternative [context object](docs::context) for the [template scope](docs::templates).
 This is helpful for providing a context object that has, for example, data specific to the current HTTP request.